 STEM-Designated PhD Program

 The PhD in Economics is a STEM-designated program.
-LeBow’s STEM-designated programs provide interdisciplinary technical and mathematical skills, as well as the business acumen needed to help solve complex business issues to help navigate the future of business.
+LeBow’s STEM-designated programs provide interdisciplinary technical and mathematical skills, as well as the business acumen needed to solve complex business issues and navigate the future of business.

 - More Information on STEM-designated Programs

 STEM-Designated degree programs are designated by the Department of Homeland Security.
-F-1 students can apply for a 24-month OPT Extension if they:
+F-1 students can apply for a 24-month OPT Extension (beyond the standard 12 months) if they:

 - Receive a STEM degree